2021 Russian ultimatum to NATO

-On 17 December 2021, during the prelude to the Russian invasion of Ukraine, Russia published a list of demands to the West for security guarantees in the form of two draft treaties with the North Atlantic Treaty Organization (NATO) and the United States.
-The proposals included a ban on Ukraine and other ex-Soviet countries from joining NATO, and a roll-back in deployments of NATO troops and weapons in Central and Eastern Europe.
-Russia had long been concerned with the decline in its self-regarded sphere of influence in the former Soviet republics, which were aligning themselves with the West economically and politically, and had been dissatisfied with the existing security architecture and NATO expansion.
-The demands, issued during a period of high tensions during which about 100,000 Russian troops were massed on Ukraine's borders, were widely seen as an ultimatum and attempt by Russia to exert pressure and influence on Western countries.
-The main demands were rejected by NATO and the United States on 26 January 2022; the Russian invasion of Ukraine followed less than a month later on 24 February.
+On 15 December 2021, Russia issued a list of demands in the form of two draft treaties, one with NATO and another with the United States.
+The treaties included a proposed ban on Ukraine and other ex-Soviet countries ever joining NATO, and the withdrawal of NATO troops and weapons from its Central and Eastern European member states.
+The demands, made during a time of high tension, during which about 100,000 Russian troops were massed on Ukraine's borders, were widely seen as an ultimatum and an attempt by Russia to exert pressure on Western countries.
+Several Western political analysts suggested Russia was making unrealistic demands as a "smokescreen", knowing they would be rejected and giving Russia a pretext for invading Ukraine.